 The Group's interest-bearing liabilities to banks have both fixed and floating interest rates.
 Finance lease liabilities have mainly floating interest rates.
 The base rate for most floating-rate contracts is EURIBOR.
-During the period, interest-bearing borrowings grew by 433 thousand euros year on year.
-Factoring liabilities increased whereas loan and finance lease liabilities decreased (see also the section Liquidity risk).
-At 30 June 2018, interest-bearing borrowings totalled 29,388 thousand euros (30 June 2017: 28,955 thousand euros).
-Interest expense for the first half of 2018 amounted to 425 thousand euros (H1 2017: 304 thousand euros).
+During the period, interest-bearing borrowings decreased by 2,512 thousand euros year on year.
+Factoring and finance lease liabilities decreased whereas current loan liabilities increased (see also the section Liquidity risk).
+At 30 September 2018, interest-bearing borrowings totalled 26,498 thousand euros (30 September 2017: 29,011 thousand euros).
+Interest expense for the first nine months of 2018 amounted to 612 thousand euros (9M 2017: 487 thousand euros).
+In the reporting period, we had a large volume of contracts with long (up to 90-day) settlement terms.
+For better management of their cash flows, we used factoring, which caused year-on-year growth in interest expense.

 The main source of interest rate risk is a possible rise in the variable component of floating interest rates (EURIBOR, EONIA or the creditor's own base rate).
 In the light of the Group's relatively heavy loan burden, this would cause a significant rise in interest expense, which would have an adverse impact on profit.
 We mitigate the risk by pursuing a policy of entering, where possible, into fixed-rate contracts when the market interest rates are low.
 As regards loan products offered by banks, observance of the policy has proved difficult and most new contracts have a floating interest rate.
-We have signed a derivative contract to manage the risks resulting from changes in the interest rate of the finance lease contract of a new asphalt concrete plant acquired in 2016.
+We have signed a derivative contract to manage the risks resulting from changes in the interest rate of the finance lease contract of an asphalt concrete plant acquired in 2016.